 If you have a grill with a large surface, it’s natural you want to cook multiple items at once.
 In such situations, you need to create different “zones“ to keep the temperature right according to the ingredients.

-For instance, you can keep one section at a lower temperature, while the other section can have a higher temperature.
+For instance, you can keep one section at a lower temperature, while the other can have a higher temperature.
 You can shift your ingredients as needed to grill them thoroughly.

 Make the most of your smoker – The Top of Grilling Secrets